dsobral/ADER/material/complex/tutorial1.md

 ## Principal component analysis (PCA)

 *DESeq2* provides a function to make a Principal Component Analysis (PCA) of the count data.
-The *DESeq2* [vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-data-transformations) recommend using transformed counts as input to the PCA routines, as these transformations remove the dependence of the sample-to-sample variance on the genes' mean expression.
+The *DESeq2* [vignette](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#count-data-transformations) recommends using transformed counts as input to the PCA routines, as these transformations remove the dependence of the sample-to-sample variance on the genes' mean expression.

 One such transformations is the variance stabilizing transformation (VST).
 You can type `?varianceStabilizingTransformation` to learn more about this.
 To compare samples in an manner unbiased by prior information (i.e. the experimental condition), the `blind` argument is set to TRUE.